barroqt/prisoners-dilemma/README.md

 - Implementing noise
 - Implementing evolution over time
 - Visualizing evolution over time in the form of a graph

-The goal is **not** to reuse an existing framework, but to **rebuild the core mechanisms from scratch** in a controlled, extensible way, enabling clear experimentation and interpretation.
-In the end, we imported the official strategies used in the axelrod tournament as we don't have the time nor ressources to implement the various complex strategies created by various researchers in the official tournaments.

 ---